materialsproject/pymatgen-core/README.md

 ## Basic usage ##

 Some example scripts have been provided in the scripts directory.
 In general, most file format conversions, manipulations and io can be done with a few quick lines of code.
-For example, to read a POSCAR and write a cif
+For example, to read a POSCAR and write a cif:

 	from pymatgen.io.vaspio import Poscar
 	from pymatgen.io.cifio import CifWriter